 The call will then be blocked unless there is a Whitelist entry that overides at least one of the blacklisted entries

-Black lists for names can contain "*"s.
+Black / White lists for names may contain "*"s.
 A "*" means any characters.
 Example entries:

 Blacklists for number contain the leading digits of a phone number.
 Example entries:

-Note: some phone company's in North America will require a 1 infront of long distance numbers.
+Note: some phone company's in North America require a 1 in front of long distance numbers.
 Example:

 For example a Whitelist entry of Joes Lawncare would override *Lawncare* for a call from Joes Lawncare but not one from Ralphs Lawncare.